Simple Secure Shell

 valid_lft forever preferred_lft forever

-So the ip address of my system is inet 192.168.1.15
+The ip-address of my system is inet 192.168.1.15

 to connect to the remote server.